 You can toggle the functionality between running the whole SQL statement or running only the text from the start of the SQL statement to the cursor location.

 Accidental Data Destruction Protector

-has been be a real life saver for a lot of people.
+has been a real life saver for a lot of people.

-It pops an "Are you sure?" window if it detects you've executed a DELETE or UPDATE statements without a WHERE clause, a TRUNCATE statement or a DROP TABLE statement and a possibly OPEN TRANSACTION.
+It pops an "Are you sure?" window if it detects you've executed a DELETE or UPDATE statements without a WHERE clause, a TRUNCATE statement, a DROP TABLE statement and a possibly OPEN TRANSACTION.